point-platform/boing/README.md

 ## Usage

-Build a `Graph` comprising `Node`s (point masses) connected via `Edge`s.
+Build a `Simulation` comprising `Node`s (point masses) connected via `Edge`s and forces.

-Create a `Physics` object for that graph and add various forces.

-Then periodically update the physics object with a time step.
+Periodically update the simulation with a time step.

 ## Example